-As part of CCOVI’s outreach to the grape and wine industry Belinda Kemp, senior scientist in oenology, has initiated a sparkling wine networking opportunity for Ontario’s sparkling wine producers.
+As part of CCOVI’s outreach to the grape and wine industry Belinda Kemp, former senior scientist in oenology, initiated a sparkling wine networking opportunity for Canada’s sparkling wine producers.
 CCOVI will continue to host FIZZ Club for its annual gatherings in order for sparkling winemakers, as well as winemakers who are considering a sparkling wine program, can learn and connect through a series of speakers, tastings, and R&D.

 Fizz Club is limited to sparkling winemakers only as well as wineries that are either underway or considering a sparkling wine program.
 They are a unique opportunity for sparkling winemakers to openly discuss the regions sparkling wine production, issues and latest research.

 Endorsed by the VQA, “Fizz Club” is not just about faults (although there will be some discussion around this) but will be about tasting, sharing and exchanging straight-forward advice on all stages of production.
-Belinda has presented some of the latest advances in technology and ingredients available for production of sparkling wine, tirage and dosage issues, etc. as well as led sparkling tastings and group discussions.
+There have been presentations on some of the latest advances in technology and ingredients available for production of sparkling wine, tirage and dosage issues, etc. as well as sparkling tastings and group discussions.